SummerColdWind/AiCCMainstay/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

+> This is the **Automated Program Using Convolutional Neural Networks for Objective and Reproducible Selection of Corneal Confocal Microscopy Images** code repository.
+>
+> The paper has been accepted by **Digital Health**.

 ## About

 AiCCMainstay: An objective and repeatable image selection algorithm for corneal confocal microscopy based on deep learning